Access our premium betting tools and comprehensive golf coverage by subscribing here.

 When Phil wins this close to the Masters, all eyes shift to Augusta, where he’s won three times.
 But while it’s hard to say there’s a lot of value in his odds for that event at +1800, there’s a lot more to like with Mickelson in the other three majors.

-As of March 4, Bovada has Mickelson at +4000 in the U.S. Open, +5000 at the Open Championship and +5500 at the PGA Championship.
+As of March 4, Mickelson is at +4000 in the U.S. Open, +5000 at the Open Championship and +5500 at the PGA Championship.
 He’s won only once at the PGA and Open championships and is still looking for that first U.S. Open, but these are spots where you may get some rare value on Phil.

 We also learned Thomas is essentially like a video game at this point.
 He had no business factoring in this tournament after being 11 shots back headed into the weekend, but a 62 on Saturday and a 64 on Sunday capped by an insane shot on his 72nd hole got him into the playoff.